geoadmin/routing-graph-packager/README.md

 A [FastAPI](https://github.com/tiangolo/fastpi) app to dynamically deliver ZIPped [Valhalla](https://github.com/valhalla/valhalla) graphs from a variety of data sources.

-The default road dataset is [OSM](openstreetmap.org).
+The default road dataset is the [OSM](openstreetmap.org) planet PBF.
 If available, it also supports road datasets of commercial vendors, such as TomTom and HERE, assuming they are provided in the [OSM PBF format](https://wiki.openstreetmap.org/wiki/PBF_Format#).

-For more details have a look at our [wiki](https://github.com/gis-ops/routing-graph-packager/wiki).

 ## Features